Knuxfan24/Sonic-06-Randomiser-Suite/README.md

 * Randomising the debris spawned when a prop breaks

-* Randomly generating an episode that plays through every stage in a random order

 ### Custom Elements

 <img src="https://raw.githubusercontent.com/wiki/Knuxfan24/Sonic-06-Randomiser-Suite/images/tab_custom.png">

 Allows the user to add custom elements to the Randomisation, these being:

-* Custom Music and Hint Voice Lines, supporting basically any format that [vgmstream](https://github.com/vgmstream/vgmstream) can convert.
+* Custom Music and Hint Voice Lines, supporting basically any format that [vgmstream](https://github.com/vgmstream/vgmstream) can convert

 * Textures